brannstokk/mechwarrior-online/README.md

 # mechwarrior-online

-Configuration files and scripts for Mechwarrior Online
+Configuration files and scripts for Mechwarrior Online on Linux.

 ## mwo

-Wrapper for launching MWO through Wine and ensuring CPU governor is set to performance.
+Wrapper for launching MWO through Wine and ensuring CPU governor is set to "performance".
 The MWO/CryEngine/Wine combination is CPU-bound on my machine.
 For whatever reason, the default "ondemand" CPU governor is not aggressive enough about prioritizing MWO.
-Setting it to "ondemand" increased my framerates to a playable number.
+Setting it to "performance" increased my framerates to a playable number.

 Also worth noting is that if I suspend my machine (at the time of writing, Xeon ES-1650v3 @ 3.8 GHz) with `acpitool -s` with the